Choose a category

 The fume ducts in the Steel Plants are exposed to high erosion wear or corrosion.
 Moreover, their internal walls are subjected to the impact of erosive particles transported at high speed by ventilation gas at high temperatures.
 In some applications, ventilation gas is also corrosive.

-Since decades, Castolin Eutectic and Whertec™ have been the providers of choice for service, repair and preventive maintenance of heavy-duty and industrial process equipment.
+Since decades, Castolin Eutectic has been the provider of choice for service, repair and preventive maintenance of heavy-duty and industrial process equipment.

 In Iron & Steel, protecting your industrial process equipment, fume ducts, tubes and walls from future corrosion and erosion while also extending your tubes’ useful life, is vital to your operation’s bottom line.